baxyz/zen-mods/README.md

 ## 🎯 Overview

-This project contains a collection of carefully designed mods for Zen browser.
+This project contains a collection of carefully designed mods for Zen Browser.
 Each mod is developed to solve specific usability issues while maintaining compatibility and performance.

 ### Key Features